iamasink/ankideck-tokipona/README.md

 Though word definitions are all from [Linku](https://linku.la/about).
 Includes word, definition, audio, sitelen pona, commentary, usage % and category, coined by and era, found in book (pu, ku lili, etc), and links to nimi.li, sona pona and lipamanka's semantic space.

-There are languages other than English available at https://github.com/iamasink/ankideck-tokipona
+For other languages, issues, etc. visit: https://github.com/iamasink/ankideck-tokipona

 # How to install
 Download the latest file below, and open in Anki by double-clicking it, dragging it into Anki or File -> Import